Multimodal AI predicts clinical outcomes of drug combinations from preclinical data

 We collect datasets from TWOSIDES (2019-11)~\cite{twosides} and DrugBank (2023-01-04)~\cite{drugbank}.
 TWOSIDES is a database derived from the FDA Adverse Event Reporting System (FAERS).
 FAERS is a comprehensive repository of adverse event and medication error reports submitted to the FDA.
 To ensure the reliability and relevance of our data, we adhere to widely accepted criteria in the existing literature on drug safety data mining \cite{gosho2017, noguchi2019}.
-These criteria include: (1) a minimum of three reports for the pair of drugs that report the side effect; (2) a proportional reporting ratio of at least 2; (3) a mean reporting frequency of 0.01 or higher; and (4) a chi-square value of 3.841 or higher (p-value $\leq 0.05$).
+These criteria include: (1) a minimum of three reports for the pair of drugs that report the side effect; (2) a proportional reporting ratio of at least 2; (3) a mean reporting frequency of 0.01 or higher; and (4) a Chi-square test statistic of 3.841 or higher ($p$-value $< 0.05$, with propensity-score matched drugs).
 Applying these criteria and filtering out safety outcomes with less than 100 samples~\cite{nyamabo2022}, we have compiled a total of 4,656,138 samples, which include 1,457 unique drugs and 795 unique safety outcomes.

 In addition, we also collect data from DrugBank (2023-01-04)~\cite{drugbank}.
 Concretely, we extract raw drug interaction statements from the XML dump and extract drugs and the safety outcome from those statements with manually specified regular expression patterns.
 The extracted safety outcomes are then manually examined, those that differ by rephrasing are grouped, and the directionality between the two drugs in the statement is neutralized.
 For example, ``@Drug1 increase the QTc-prolonging activities of @Drug2" is grouped with ``The risk or severity of QTc prolongation can be increased when @Drug1 is combined with @Drug2".
 We filter extracted data to (1) only contain small-molecule drugs with valid SMILES and (2) only include safety outcomes that have more than 20 drug pairs annotated.
 Applying these criteria, we have compiled 1,188,371 samples, covering 3,632 drugs and 158 unique safety outcomes.